 Note: Government documents are Commonwealth, state or local government documents that include a statement of intent for, or a commitment to, a planning outcome or infrastructure provision.
-See the DA mapping system.

 Private open space means an outdoor space for the exclusive use of occupants of a building.